mshdavis/dnd_tideholde/story/part_one/festival_of_melora.md

 ### Area

 The festival is primarily located in the main circular plaza at the center of Tideholde built around the town's solid monument.
+The pillar itself is a fifty foot monolith of pure, unblemished dark stone.
 Out of some mixture of respect and fear, none of the stalls have been set up within 30 feet of the pillar.
 Two elven paladins of [Melora](../../appendices/characters.md#melora) stand guard over the pillar as well, keeping pranksters away until the ritual planned for later in the day is complete.

 The festival itself is unorganized and chaotic, stall owners jostling with one another for better position, at once trying to catch the flow of foot traffic while redirecting it away from their competition.
 The bulk of the vendors are allegedly selling baubles and trinkets from the newly discovered ruins, though many of them are likely low effort forgeries collected from the surrounding foothills.